-This guide walks through the realistic alternatives in 2026, where each one shines, where each one falls short, and how to choose between them without falling for marketing pages.
+This guide walks through the realistic alternatives in 2026, where each one shines, where each one falls short, and how to choose without falling for marketing pages.
 The goal is a clear pick by the end, not a thirty-tool listicle.

 In this article